Transition of Magnetic Reconnection Regimes in Partially Ionized Plasmas: Introduction

-Theories for reconnection in partially ionized plasmas are often defined by the coupling regimes between ions and neutrals: weak, intermediate, or strong coupling~\citep{Zweibel1989,Malyshkin2011}.
-In the strongly coupled limit, where the ion-neutral collision frequency $\nu_{in}$ is high relative to the transit time through the current sheet, ions and neutrals move together, effectively increasing the bulk inertia by a factor of $\chi$, defined as the ionization fraction $\chi=n_{i}/(n_{i}+n_{n})$, where $n_i$ and $n_n$ are the ion and neutral densities, respectively.
+Theories for reconnection in partially ionized plasmas are often defined by the coupling regimes between ions and neutrals: weak, intermediate, or strong coupling~\citep{Zweibel1989,Malyshkin2011}. {Linear tearing theory provides a complementary onset perspective: ion-neutral collisions modify both the tearing growth rate and the critical current-sheet aspect ratio for fast disruption across these coupling regimes~\citep{Pucci2020}.} In the strongly coupled limit, where the ion-neutral collision frequency $\nu_{in}$ is high relative to the transit time through the current sheet, ions and neutrals move together, effectively increasing the bulk inertia by a factor of $\chi$, defined as the ionization fraction $\chi=n_{i}/(n_{i}+n_{n})$, where $n_i$ and $n_n$ are the ion and neutral densities, respectively.
 One immediate consequence is the slowdown of the bulk Alfvén speed, and thus the Lundquist number is reduced, by a factor of ${\chi}^{1/2}$.
 The steady-state resistive Sweet-Parker reconnection rate, normalized over the ion Alfvén speed, is correspondingly reduced by a factor of $\chi^{1/4}$, while the Sweet-Parker current sheet thickness is thickened to $\delta_{\rm SP}^*=\chi^{-1/4} \delta_{\rm SP}$.
 On the other hand, the enhanced inertia also leads to the broadening of the inertial length $d_i$ by a factor of $\chi^{-1/2}$ to $d^*=\chi^{-1/2}d_i$.
 It was predicted that reconnection would transition to a fast regime once the Sweet–Parker current sheet thins to the hybrid inertial length.

 Recent studies showed interesting discrepancies between predictions from fully coupled fluid models and results from kinetic approaches.
 Laboratory experiments at MRX \citep{Lawrence2013} and fully kinetic Particle-In-Cell (PIC) simulations \citep{JJAPRL} indicate that the current sheet thickness does not expand to the hybrid inertial length $d^*$ but rather stays at ion inertial length $d_i$, regardless of the ionization fraction.
 The comparative study of \citet{JJAPOP} further found that multi-fluid MHD simulations tend to maintain a coupled state and produce a slower, Sweet-Parker-like scaling.
 In contrast, at higher ionization fraction ($\chi>0.15$), fully kinetic simulations allow a transition to faster, decoupled reconnection, where the reconnection rate scales like $\chi^{1/2}$ when normalized using the Alfvén speed based on the ion mass density $\rho_i$, indicating fast reconnection rate at the bulk Alfvén speed.